Charles Schwab vs TradeZero in 2026

 Extra Services

-Initial Public Offerings: Schwab only.
+Initial Public Offerings: Available only at Schwab.

-Automatic Mutual Fund Purchases: Schwab only.
+Automatic Mutual Fund Purchases: Available at Schwab.

-Fully-paid Securities Lending Program: Schwab alone.
+Fully-paid Securities Lending Program: Offered only by Schwab.

-DRIP Service: Also only at Schwab.
+DRIP Service: Once again, available only at Schwab.

 Winner: Schwab